CoCo-ARCOS/sbac-pad2026/docs/submissions/call-for-papers.md

 ## Paper submission

-Submission must be done using EasyChair: **List will be available soon**
+Submission must be done using EasyChair: **Link will be available soon**